farnazdargahi/java/Syllabus.md

 # Syllabus (CISC-191 Intermediate Java Programming)

 ## Welcome to the course!
-My name is Dr Danish Khan and I am looking forward to starting this educational journey with each of you!
+My name is Dr Farnaz Dargahi and I am looking forward to starting this educational journey with each of you!
 Together, we will build a constructive and inclusive environment where everyone's ideas are welcomed and appreciated.
 Your contributions will greatly enrich our classroom community, and I am eager to learn more about each of you.
 Let’s focus on making this school year a valuable experience filled with growth, learning, and positive memories!

 > ___A person who never made a mistake never tried anything new.___ (Albert Einstein)